nikithabai/3VC24CS411/README.md

 # 3VC24CS411
-this is my first repository/ nikitha
+this is my first repository/ nikithahs